 | Inside Local | The private IP address of the device on the internal network. |

-| Inside Global | The public IP address the internal device uses to communicate with the outside world. |
+| Inside Global | The public IP address the internal device uses to reach the internet. |

-| Outside Global | The IP address of the destination device on the internet. |
+| Outside Global | The public IP address of the destination device on the internet. |